oswalde-p/fitbit-guhrli-core/README.md

     })
 ```

-See the full companion api [here](companion/README.md)
+See the full companion api [here](companion/README.md).

 Usually you'll be reading **source** and **nightscoutURL** from the settings
 storage.
 If the source or URL changes, simply call `initialize()` again with the
 new values.
 In real life you probably want to catch errors during intialization
 as well.
-See the [example](example.js) for a copy/pastable template, or the
+See the [examples](examples) for copy/pastable templates for companion
-original [guhrli project](https://github.com/oswalde-p/guhrli) for a complete
+and settings components, or the original [guhrli project](https://github.com/oswalde-p/guhrli) for a complete working example.
-working example.

 ## Available Sources